How to Pull Off a Natural Looking White Wood Stain

 1. The Type of Wood You’re Working With

 Different types of wood need different kinds of staining methods.
-And not all types of wood are suitable for whitewashing.
+Not all types of wood are suitable for whitewashing.

-Basically, wood comes in two types: soft and hard.
+Wood comes in two common types: soft and hard.
 Softwoods like pine have an uneven grain and can stain unevenly.
 While hardwoods like white oak generally have more even grain.
 But they typically need more coatings to achieve the same shade as in softwoods.

-If you’re working with softer species of wood, try using a wood conditioner to make the stain more even.
-It helps the wood absorb stains more evenly giving you a much cleaner stained look.
+If you’re working with softer wood species, try using a wood conditioner to make the stain even.
+It helps the wood absorb stains more evenly, giving you a much cleaner stained look.

 2. The Type of Stain You Should Use